unlock-protocol/unlock/unlock-protocol-com/blog/unlock-protocol-wordpress-plugin.md

 ---
-title: Unlock Protocol WordPress Plugin
+title: The Unlock Protocol WordPress plugin brings web3 to WordPress
-subTitle: The Unlock Protocol WordPress plugin brings web3 to WordPress
+subTitle: Use NFTs to manage membership, access, and monetization with existing WordPress sites
 authorName: Christopher Carfi
 publishDate: December 14, 2021
-description: The Unlock Protocol WordPress plugin brings web3 to WordPress.
+description: Use Unlock Protocol to manage membership, access, and monetization with existing WordPress sites.
 image: /images/blog/wordpress-plugin/unlock-wordpress.jpg
 ---